jonhanwinter23/MenuOOP-test/README.md

 # Menu Management System

-## Introduction

-This project is a simple menu management system implemented in Java.
-It allows you to add items to a menu, calculate the total cost of purchased items, and print a receipt.
-The system is designed with a focus on Object-Oriented Programming (OOP) principles.

 ## Classes

 - `product`: This is an abstract class that represents a product in the menu.
 Each product has an ID, a name, a price, and a description.
 The ID is automatically generated when a product is created.